mlrun/mlrun/docs/secrets.md

 to protect the confidentiality of the secret values.
 ```

-The MLRun API does not allow the user to see the secret values, but it does allow
+The MLRun API does not allow the user to see project secrets values, but it does allow
-users to see the keys that belong to a given project, assuming the user has permissions on that specific project.
+seeing the keys that belong to a given project, assuming the user has permissions on that specific project.
 See the {py:class}`~mlrun.db.httpdb.HTTPRunDB` class documentation for additional details.

 When MLRun is executed in the Iguazio platform, the secret management APIs are protected by the platform such